igwgames/create-nes-game/README.md

 ## Features

-* Generates ca65 config, and the code required to put "hello world" on the screen
+* Generates all config, and the code required to put "hello world" on the screen
 * Can choose to create code in assembly or C
 * Interactive mapper and size choices
-* Build your rom with one command: `nes build`
+* Build your rom with one command: `create-nes-game build`
+* Support for debugging C and assembly in mesen with source code
 * Optionally include rom testing support via [nes-test](https://github.com/cppchriscpp/nes-test)
 * Optionally configure your game to build with CI tools like circleci